 I don’t think I’ve ever read Julie Garwood till this book.
 When I was younger, I usually stayed away from books where there was an attempt to write heavy dialect, especially Scottish, because many tries by authors—especially by white American authors—were just plain bad.
 It came off as inauthentic and offensive to the culture in question.
 I dunno how said cultures feel about those attempts.
 I would be curious to learn.
 That would be an interesting perspective and essay to read.

 Johanna Lindsey was one of those American authors: A Gentle Feuding was an early attempt; Tender Rebel of the Malory-Anderson series, a later one—the latter not as painful as the former.
 Recent rereads of Johanna’s earlier work demonstrates to me her ability to evolve as a writer.
 I wince-read through a few of her 1970s-80s work recently since my last historical romance review—like A Gentle Feuding—with a degree of both dismay and recognition that with practice and wisdom she—like all of us, hopefully—do get better eventually.
 Maybe?
 Definitely for her.
 I do have to warn y’all that Captive Bride is one of her worse books and I read it all just cause I was astonished it had even gotten published, and it was by Johanna Lindsey.
-One of the reasons, other than the misogynist plot, is the over use of what Elena Ferrante refers to as the pha!!ic symbol of punctuation.
+One of the reasons—besides being poorly and amateurishly written—other than the misogynist plot, is the over use of what Elena Ferrante refers to as the pha!!ic symbol of punctuation.
 I cannot stand heavy uses of exclamation points.
 It drives me crazy.
 Austen does it too but one could debate whether her use is ironic.
 With a few good elements to the story, Captive Bride was so bad that I couldn’t put it down—the amateur writing stunningly bad.
 I, however, find significance in reading mediocre and bad books—it provides me some hope about my own writing; tells me what I should/shouldn’t write, or allows me a sense thereof; gives me an idea of what was historically acceptable at the time of publishing; and, still enriches me with a great deal of inspiration and creative thought and ideas—I love taking anything and everything down the ole rabbit hole.
 So, I’m not one to dismiss badly written books because there is a certain value in them, even in books written in clumsily authored dialects.
 Opinions, like reviews, are subjective and arbitrary so what one mediocre or bad book is to someone, it is a favorite to another.

 Fortunately, Garwood doesn’t go the clumsy dialect route in her Highland novels.
 I inhaled these books—or the ones I could freely get my hands on from the library without leaving my house.
 On the fourth book, I recognized a pattern.
 It didn’t bother me so much as distract me for the briefest of moments.
 Her female characters are fun and independent with some quirky habits that come off as endearing, especially when the male protagonists get so flustered about them—who doesn’t love a flustered male.
-The males are big and blustery Scottish Highland warriors and such, which is eye-rollingly okay to a point; I mean, it was the 12th century and things were bad for women (all relative in women’s history) and women supposedly needed a big beautifully passionate side of beef to keep them safe, pregnant and sexually satiated (if they’re fortunate) so…these male protagonists were entertaining and some even charming and witty; all were compassionate and autocratic demanding obedience until, you know, love and lust then they were a bit more lenient—go figure.
+The males are big and blustery Scottish Highland warriors and such, which is eye-rollingly okay to a point; I mean, it was the 12th century and things were bad for women (all relative in women’s history) and women supposedly needed a big beautifully passionate side of beef to keep them safe, pregnant and sexually satiated (if they’re fortunate—or not) so…these male protagonists were entertaining and some even charming and witty; all were compassionate and autocratic demanding obedience until, you know, love and lust then they were a bit more lenient—go figure.
 The female protagonists are usually English brides that are attempting escape from those damn brutal dullard Englishmen and their cruel pious priests, or they’re pawned off as property for land and peace, which rarely seems to happen in ye old patriarchy—go figure.

 One of the things I found fascinating about the books is the difference between the English and Scottish Christian religious precepts during the time, and there is a lot of religion.
 That normally puts me off a book but Garwood deftly incorporates religion into the plot as to not be overwhelming or annoying and still manages to keep the sex hot and descriptive—a definite must.
 I dunno if the religious details are historically or culturally accurate.
 The books are entertaining and amusing and that is definitely the biggest attraction to these books—the humor.